nualagr/readnreviewed/README.md

 ![alt text](documentation/readme-images/add-book-with-flash-message-mobile-view.png "Screenshot of the Add Book page and flash message as it appears when viewed on a mobile device.")
 <br>

-&#9745;	Search for books by genre by entering the desired genre into a search box within the site.

 &#9745;	Share my own book reviews with fellow readers.

 When a logged-in user wishes to review a book they are provided with an eye-catching orange 'Write a Review' button on the View Book page for each book already stored in the database.